mateuszjurewicz/notes_public/notes/Bash.md

 ### Finding things

-* `locate sth` uses a database and shows every file / folder with sth in its name, from pwd.
+* `locate sth` uses a database and shows every file / folder with sth in its name, **from pwd**.
 Sometimes requires creation of this database first (updated once a day)
 * `sudo updatedb` manually start an update to the locate database (requires root privileges)
-* `find . -name *sth*` looks for anything that fits the pattern *sth* in the . directory.
+* `find . -iname *sth*` looks for anything that fits the pattern *sth* in the . directory.
+The `-name` or `-iname` flag specifies to look for the string pattern in the name of the file in a case sensitive or insensitive way.
+Otherwise it will look for the pattern also in the contents of files.
 * `which sth` tells you if and where sth (some command, like ls) is installed on the system
 * `tree` gives you a easy-to-read tree of things in pwd